cargomail-org/grip/README.md

 ## Identities and DNS-Bound Tokens

 In some service-to-service communication scenarios, three identities are employed: user, client, and server identities.
-Fundamentally, mutual TLS (mTLS)/TLS certificates resolve client and server identities, while tokens resolve client and user identities.
+Fundamentally, mutual TLS (mTLS) and TLS certificates resolve client and server identities, while tokens resolve client and user identities.
 A DNS-bound token is a self-issued assertion in a JWT format signed by an mTLS private key that the first service uses to authenticate to the second service.
 The mTLS public key hash is published in the first service domain using the DNS TXT record, where the CN attribute of the mTLS public key certificate is used as a global client identifier in respect of the service it represents.

 ## Nested, Chained Identity Propagation

-The upcoming [JWT Embedded Tokens](https://www.ietf.org/archive/id/draft-yusef-oauth-nested-jwt-06.html) specification defines a mechanism for embedding tokens into a JWT token.
+The upcoming [JWT Embedded Tokens](https://www.ietf.org/archive/id/draft-yusef-oauth-nested-jwt-07.html) specification defines a mechanism for embedding tokens into a JWT token.
 The JWT token and the embedded tokens are issued by different issuers.
 Using such a mechanism with DNS-Bound JWT tokens, chained through issuer and audience claims, provides authenticity and integrity protection during identity propagation across multiple security domains.

 ## Self-Issued Identity Propagation